 9. Criminal Legal Defense

 A strong legal defense can help you or your loved one avoid harsh consequences and keep your record clean.
 Let an experienced criminal attorney at the California Legal Defense Group help you fight criminal charges and achieve a preferred case outcome.
-To obtain a free consultation and case review, please call us today at (855) 396-0370 or contact us online.
+To obtain a free consultation and case review, please call us today or contact us online.